 Lately, I’ve been posting on my blog every week.
 I write down all my thoughts and pour my heart out in it.
 This is one way I beat my boredom and it helps me not think about home.

 I think that I need more free time because there are lots of things that I want to do.
 Over the past few months, I spend most of my time on my blog – growing my blog and social media and building my own community in the online world – but I sometimes go somewhere to walk and feel the breath of fresh air.

 Finally, self-care!
 Create a new routine, make new habits or keep up your habits, exercise and prioritize yourself.
 There’s nothing more important than taking care of yourself first.
 You don’t have to be guilty that you are enjoying your new life now.
 Lastly, treat yourself.

 I rarely feel homesick because my adventurous self enjoys these new experiences.
 It depends on how you cope up with homesickness, but these are the things I do that help me overcome it.
 You don’t have to feel bad because you feel homesick.
 Most importantly, don’t wish that you are somewhere else while you are living abroad.
 I am fortunate to be here in Sweden and I am planning to stay here for good.

 Of course, it’s hard to be away from your family.
-I get worried everyday and hope that nothing bad will happen to them.
-Being a thousand miles away makes it impossible for me to be there as soon as I can plus the the tickets are expensive too.
+I get worried every day and hope that nothing bad will happen to them.
+Being a thousand miles away makes it impossible for me to be there as soon as I can plus the tickets are expensive too.
 Nonetheless, think of this new experience as good memories that you’ll look back on someday.
 So, enjoy it and make the most out of it.
-Who knows, maybe you’ll feel homesick for you life abroad when you go back home!
+Who knows, maybe you’ll feel homesick for your life abroad when you go back home!